mitchtreece/Voodu/README.md

 }
 ```

-The semantics for `ContextMenu` are the same as `Menu`, with the addition of preview-specific properties & helpers.
+The semantics for `ContextMenu` are the same as `Menu`, with the addition of configurable data & preview-specific properties and helpers.
 By default, a system-generated preview will be provided for the view presenting the context menu.
 If you want to customize this behavior, you can specify a custom preview provider, targeted previews, & a preview action handler.

 ```swift
 var view = UIView()